-To ensure ownership over the IPRs created by the external consultant, the business must:
+To ensure ownership of the IPRs created by an external consultant, a business must:

-- Sign the contract of commission or development contract (as applicable) by specifying the customer's legal title and exclusive rights to IPRs. - Include specific provisions on transfer of IPR ownership in case the external consultant engages third parties. - Negotiate an assignment of IPRs in case the same are vested with the external consultant under the valid provisions of the contract of commission or development contract or the law (as applicable) and secure registration of the assignment of the registered IPRs (as applicable). - Provide a copyright assignment clause in the work-made-for-hire contract with the external consultant (physical person) describing the exact terms of the assignment (in addition to the transfer of property rights over media).
+- Sign a contract of commission or development contract (as applicable) specifying the customer's legal title and exclusive rights to IPRs. - Include specific provisions on transfer of IPR ownership in the case the external consultant engages third parties. - Negotiate an assignment of IPRs if these are vested with the external consultant under the contract of commission or development contract or the law (as applicable), and secure registration of the assignment of the registered IPRs (as applicable). - Include a copyright assignment clause in a work-made-for-hire contract with the external consultant (physical person) describing the exact terms of the assignment (in addition to the transfer of property rights over the carrying media).